mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

 ## Expressions

 What's left is to parse the expressions.
-Fortunately Megaparsec provides a very easy way to do that.
-Let's define the arithmetic and boolean
+Fortunately Megaparsec provides an easy way to do that.
+Let's define the arithmetic and boolean expressions:
-expressions:

 ```haskell
 aExpr :: Parser AExpr